MicrosoftDocs/learn/learn-pr/azure/azure-stack-hci-plan-deploy/includes/5-verify-deployment.md

 - Restoring cluster configuration or its nodes from backup.
 - Performing diagnostic tests on an existing cluster.

-You can run cluster validation by using:
+You can run cluster validation by using the:

-- the Validate Cluster option in Windows Admin Center.
+- Validate Cluster option in Windows Admin Center.
 - Validate a Configuration Wizard in Failover Cluster Manager.
-- the **Test-Cluster** Windows PowerShell cmdlet.
+- **Test-Cluster** Windows PowerShell cmdlet.

 > [!CAUTION]
 > Running the Validate Cluster option in Windows Admin Center requires that you enable Credential Security Service Provider (CredSSP) authentication for the duration of the validation process.
 You should disable it afterwards for security reasons.
 You can enable and disable CredSSP directly from Windows Admin Center.